acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 The implementation phase started with the creation of a minimal prototype using a single Identity Provider.
 This approach allowed me to validate my understanding of the SAML authentication flow before considering additional complexity related to multiple Identity Providers and federation scenarios.

 I integrated PySAML2 into the project environment, configured the Service Provider, created the required SAML routes and templates, and implemented the authentication flow inside the existing Flask application.
+The implementation was introduced as an additional authentication option, leaving the existing authentication mechanisms unchanged.
 During this phase, I adapted the library configuration to match the existing project structure and deployment environment while maintaining compatibility with the existing authentication system.

 During development, I also: